 Hell’s hit list has 400,000 pastors on it.
 Join me in defending our pastors against accusers—whether human or demonic.

 3. WE HONOR OUR PASTORS BY RECOGNIZING THEM

 Now we ask you, brothers, to give recognition to those who labor among you and lead you in the Lord and admonish you (1 Thessalonians 5:12).

-I have told pastors for years that if you do the best you can, the church will do the best that they can to take care of you.
+I’ve told pastors for years that if you do the best you can, the church will do the best they can to take care of you.
 Honestly, that has been the case most, but not all of the time.
-Sometimes the pastors did not do the best they could, while the church did.
-Other times, the pastors did the best they could and the church did not step up.
+Sometimes the pastors didn’t do the best they could, while the church did.
+Other times, the pastors did the best they could and the church didn’t step up.
 Why is that?
-Because we are a family – and families make mistakes.
+Because we’re a family—and families make mistakes.

 It seems to take less effort to point out someone’s weaknesses than their strengths.
 Join me in recognizing our spiritual leaders this month in a public way.

 4. WE HONOR OUR PASTORS BY LOVING THEM

 His job is to “keep watch over you” (Hebrews 13:17), but sometimes he needs you to watch over him as well.
 Whether they’re leading successfully or failing miserably, in season and out of season, they all need the respect and love of their church families.